Tipu's Tiger

 Tipu's Tiger, Tippu's Tiger or Tipoo’s Tiger is an 18th-century automaton created for Tipu Sultan, the ruler of the Kingdom of Mysore (present day Karnataka) in India.
-The carved and painted wood casing represents a tiger mauling a near life-size European man.
+The carved and painted wood casing represents a tiger mauling a near life-size British man.
 Mechanisms inside the tiger and the man's body make one hand of the man move, emit a wailing sound from his mouth and grunts from the tiger.
 In addition a flap on the side of the tiger folds down to reveal the keyboard of a small pipe organ with 18 notes.

 The automaton incorporates Tipu's emblem, the tiger, and expresses his hatred of his enemy, the British of the East India Company.
 It was taken from his summer palace when East India Company troops stormed Tipu's capital in 1799.
 The Governor General, Lord Mornington, sent the tiger to Britain initially intending it to be an exhibit in the Tower of London.
 First exhibited to the London public in 1808 in East India House, then the offices of the East India Company in London, it was transferred to the Victoria and Albert Museum in 1880.
 It now forms part of the permanent exhibit on the "Imperial courts of South India".
 From the moment it arrived in London to the present day, Tipu's Tiger has been a popular attraction to the public.